atorstling/bychan/README.md

 ```

 ##Feedback
 Please give feedback if you are using Bychan.
-Issues, mail or anything will do.
-I'd be glad to hear from you and to accept your contributions.
+Create issues, send mail or whatever you prefer.
+I'd be glad to hear from you with or without any contributions.

 ##License
 MIT

 ##Maturity
 This is the first public version of Bychan.
-For this release I tried to focus on expressions, so functionality for statements might be a bit lacking.
+For this release I tried to focus on parsing expressions, so functionality for statements might be a bit lacking.
 Please let me know if you run into limitations in this area.
-Documentation is
-also slim to none, if there is interest in this project this will definately improve.
+Documentation is also slim to none, if there is interest in this project this will definitely improve.